k2datascience/ds-foundations/README.md

 ## <a name="section-c"></a>3.
 Questions

-If anything is unclear or you get stuck, please reach out immediately.
-All this content is curated by data scientists and software engineers, and we have a biased view of which concepts should be learned in which order.
+If anything is unclear or you get stuck, [please reach out immediately](<mailto:hello@k2datascience.com>).
+The program was created by data scientists and machine learning engineers.
+We have a biased view of which concepts should be learned in which order.
 We have tried to put ourselves in your shoes, but there is always room for improvement!